Mason Williams (baseball): Cincinnati Reds

 On November 17, 2017, Williams signed a minor league contract with the Cincinnati Reds.
 On July 26, 2018, he had his contract selected by the Reds and made his Reds debut in a game against the Philadelphia Phillies as a pinch hitter in the bottom of the 9th.
-The following day, Williams made his first start for the Reds, and in the 4th inning, he hit a 3-run home run to give Cincinnati a 5-2 lead.
-He elected free agency on November 3, 2018.
-On December 19, 2018, Williams re-signed to a minor league deal with the Reds.
+The following day, Williams made his first start for the Reds, and in the 4th inning, he hit a 3-run home run to give Cincinnati a 5–2 lead.
+He elected free agency on November 3.

+On December 19, 2018, Williams re-signed with the Reds on a minor league deal.
 He was released on March 19, 2019.

 Baltimore Orioles

 On March 29, 2019, Williams signed a minor league deal with the Baltimore Orioles.
 He played for the Norfolk Tides of the International League.
 After Norfolk's season ended, the Orioles promoted Williams to the major leagues on September 3.
 He appeared in 11 games, hitting .267 with 2 runs batted in.
 Williams was outrighted off the Orioles roster on October 31 and elected free agency.

-He re-signed with Baltimore on a minor league contract on November 26, 2019.
+Williams re-signed with Baltimore on a minor league contract on November 26, 2019.
 On August 22, 2020, Williams was selected to the active roster.
-Williams was designated for assignment by the Orioles on September 1, 2020.
+Williams was designated for assignment by the Orioles on September 1.
 He was selected back to the major league roster on September 5.
 Williams was again designated for assignment by the Orioles on September 11.
 Williams was released by the Orioles on September 20.

 New York Mets

 On April 15, 2021, Williams signed a minor league contract with the New York Mets organization.
 On May 31, Williams was selected to the active roster.
-In 17 games for the Mets, he hit .212/.297/.333 with 1 home run and 1 RBI before he was designated for assignment on June 20.
+In 17 games for the Mets, he hit .212/.297/.333 with one home run and one RBI before he was designated for assignment on June 20.
 He was outrighted to the Triple-A Syracuse Mets on June 24, and elected free agency the same day.
 On June 25, Williams re-signed with the Mets on a new minor league contract.
 In 2021, he had the slowest sprint speed of all major league center fielders, at 26.7 feet/second.
+In 70 total appearances for Syracuse, Williams slashed .281/.336/.414 with five home runs, 29 RBI, and seven stolen bases.
+He elected free agency following the season on November 7.